 Recommended Audience

-- Intellipaat’s Hadoop tutorial is designed for Programming Developers and System Administrators
+- Intellipaat’s Hadoop tutorial for beginners and professionals is designed for Programming Developers and System Administrators

-- Project Managers eager to learn new techniques of maintaining large datasets
+- Project Managers are eager to learn new techniques for maintaining large datasets

 - Experienced working professionals aiming to become Big Data Analysts